Frequently asked questions

 How do I take part in the survey?

-You can take part online using the personal access code on your invitation letter.
-You may also receive a text message or email including a unique link which allows you to take part online without needing to enter your personal access code.
-Some text messages will also include a link to an e-letter inviting you to take part.
+You may also receive text message, email, WhatsApp or NHS App reminders to take part in the survey.
+These reminders will also include a unique link which enables you to take part online without needing to enter your personal survey code.
+Some text messages will also include a link to an e-letter inviting you to take part, which will also also enable let you to take part online without needing to enter your personal survey code.

 You can take part online in one of 14 different languages or British Sign Language.
 Paper versions are available in Braille and large print.
 To request these, either call the Freephone helpline (0800 819 9135) or email GPPatientSurvey@ipsos.com.